wrathematics/hackR/README.md

 Remember the 90's, when hacker movies roamed the movie theaters, unabated by modern cynicism?

-This package lets you rekindle your love of goofy leet hacker names.
+This package lets you rekindle your love of goofy leet hacker handles.